m-ruiz21/aggie_shell/README.md

 let mut prompt = Prompt::new();
 prompt.print();
 ```
-This is our first encounter with the "mut" keyword.
+> This is our first encounter with the "mut" keyword.
 By default, all Rust variables are immutable.
 It's one of the ways that Rust encourages better and safer code.
 We can override this thorugh the "mut" keyword.
 This way, we can change / update our prompt object.

-Now we can run our code and finally see our beautiful prompt show up!
+Now that that's done, we can run our code and finally see our beautiful prompt show up!
 ```
 <show image here>
 ```